NAFSA's Advocate of the Year

 The Advocate of the Year Award is an annual award to recognize an international education advocate who has excelled in grassroots advocacy.
 The Advocate of the Year inspires others to make a difference by engaging their elected officials in discussions and promoting policies that create a more welcoming and globally engaged United States.

-The 2021 awardee will be announced in April.
-Meet our 2020 Advocate of the Year: Shannon Bedo
+The 2021 awardee was announced at NAFSA's virtual Advocacy Day.
+Meet our 2021 Advocate of the Year: Deborah Pierce!

 A seasoned advocate who:

 - Has participated in a NAFSA advocacy event (Advocacy Day, advocacy training session, etc)